From information and inclusion to the advocacy engine room

 David is well known in CID as a person who seems to know just about everything.
 He’s not a know-it-all, he just knows a lot, especially when it comes to intellectual disability, and trying to make sense of “the system”.

-After joining the organisation in November 2014 as an Information Officer, he became the voice at the end of the phone when people called our Info Service seeking advice or information.
+After joining the organisation in November 2014 as an Information Officer, he became the voice at the end of the phone when people called us seeking advice or information.
 Having to find the answer for hundreds of enquiries, it turns out, is one of the quickest ways to become an expert.
 That and studying a Masters of Social Work.

 He soon took on participation and inclusion work as well, supporting people with intellectual disability attending advisory committees and reference groups to help ensure their voices were heard.